SleepyG11/HandyBalatro/README.md

 - `LMB` to select a card and then `Left/Right arrow` to:
     - Move highlight in direction between jokers or consumables
+    - Hold `Shift` to move card instead
+    - Hold `Ctrl` to move to the start or end of card area

     ![Balatro_DzMBOVTCHs](https://github.com/user-attachments/assets/8b47044b-0f52-47be-9f21-5bb9ba24c12c)
     ![Balatro_PtJz1mQjgs](https://github.com/user-attachments/assets/6ea9593a-d250-488c-978b-258bae652e45)

 - Hold `LMB` and move to:
     - Select cards in hand